15:00

 Tip

-You can investigate the internal structure of any R objects using ?str
+You can investigate the internal structure of any R objects using ?str.

-Other structure in R are based on atomic vectors, i.e. are of one of the base types but have more structure (similar structures are called ?class
+Other structure in R are based on atomic vectors, i.e. are of one of the base types but have more structure (similar structures are called ?class)

-Dates are counts (based on ?double
+Dates are counts (based on ?doubles) of days since 1970-01-01.1

-Dates | ?as.Date |
+| Dates | ?as.Date |

-Date-Time are counts (based on ?double
+Date-Time are counts (based on ?doubles) of seconds since 1970-01-01.

 List vectors are heterogeneous/nestable objects, i.e. objects composing the sequence can be of distinct types, and can contain other (nested) sequences.

-List | ?list |
+| List | ?list |

 $age